larytet/YALAS/README.md

 # Yet another Linux audit system

+The code base is producton grade and ready for deployment.
 If your company needs this tool do not hesitate to contact me via [issues](https://github.com/larytet/YALAS/issues) or [LinkedIn](https://www.linkedin.com/in/arkadymiasnikov/).

 # What it does